-- 3.7.4.1 The option to utilise a transversal term contract arranged by National Treasury and/or Provincial Treasury. - 3.7.4.2 Should it be opted to participate in a transversal term contract and items included in such a contract are required, these items shall be purchased in terms of the contract. - 3.7.4.3 Small quantities may, however, be acquired outside the contract if: - □ An emergency arises. - The supplier's point of delivery is not situated at or near the required point of delivery. - □ The required supplies are not readily available.
+- 3.7.4.1 The option to utilise a transversal term contract arranged by National Treasury and/or Provincial Treasury. - 3.7.4.2 Should it be opted to participate in a transversal term contract and items included in such a contract are required, these items shall be purchased in terms of the contract. - 3.7.4.3 Small quantities may, however, be acquired outside the contract if: - An emergency arises.